 Alexandra has been part of the Tanzania-Experience team since 2011 and heads our sales team.
 Equipped with a meticulous attention to detail and many years of experience in Tanzanian travel, she trains new colleagues and stays on top of things even in the busiest of times.
 As Product Manager, she designs new safari itineraries taking you along unique routes through Tanzania.
-When climbing Mount Kilimanjaro, Alexandra learned to respect the demanding trek up the highest mountain in Africa and is proud to have made it to Uhuru Peak.
+When climbing Mount Kilimanjaro, Alexandra learned to respect the demanding trek up the highest mountain in Africa and is proud to have made it to Stella Point.
 As an animal lover and resolute advocate of animals’ rights, she cares deeply about Tanzania’s wildlife and promotes the values of sustainable tourism.

 Growing up in Nairobi, Kenya, Alexander spent most weekends and holidays on safari, exploring East Africa’s national parks and coastline, his fishing rod always close by.
 Apart from visiting almost all well- and a number of the lesser-known national parks in East Africa, he travelled to the source of the River Nil, climbed Mt Kenya and Mt Kilimanjaro and spent time on the islands of Zanzibar and Lamu.
 After completing his studies in Tourism & Hotel Management in Germany, Alexander returned to Africa.
 Since 2013 he is a valuable team member of the sales team in South Africa.
 With his excellent knowledge of East Africa, he looks forward to creating your next travel experience.